 Over-The-Counter Medicines for Infants and Children

-Over-the-counter (OTC) drugs are medications you can buy without a health care provider's prescription.
+Over-the-counter (OTC) drugs are medicines you can buy without a healthcare provider's prescription.
 They usually come as pills, capsules, or liquids, and are sold in drugstores or supermarkets.

 OTC drugs have information on the bottle or box.
 Always read this information before using the medicine.
 This information tells you: